 Research

-Do CEOs Benefit from Employee Pay Raises?
+Do Top Executives Benefit from Employee Pay Raises?
 Evidence from a Federal Minimum Wage Law

 Job Market Paper

-Abstract: Using an about 40% U.S. federal minimum wage hike as a natural experiment, I establish an about 2.6% spillover effect of worker wages on CEO pay in smaller and medium U.S. public firms by employment size.
-I exploit a triple-differences methodology based on the distribution of workers across states.
-After the hike, a 10% increase in employment share in states bound by federal minimum wage leads to an about 7.7% increase in CEO total pay for firms in minimum-wage-sensitive industries relative to other industries.
-The results are consistent with CEOs demanding a compensation raise following an exogenous employee pay increase due to fairness concerns and inconsistent with the efficiency wages mechanism or CEOs extracting rents due to strong bargaining power.
-The results are robust to controlling for firm profitability, observable firm characteristics (matched sample), and local economic conditions (sample of firms headquartered in counties along contiguous state borders).
+Abstract: Using a 41% U.S. federal minimum wage increase in 2007 as a natural experiment, I find a 2.32% pay increase for the highest-paid (top) executives of small and medium U.S. public firms as measured by employment.
+I employ a triple-differences approach that exploits the distribution of workers across states and industries.
+After the hike, a 10% increase in employment share in states bound by federal minimum wage leads to a 6.7% increase in total top executive pay for firms in minimum-wage-sensitive industries relative to other industries.
+The results are consistent with top executives being compensated for extra risk and extracting rents due to strong bargaining power but inconsistent with mechanisms such as cost-of-living adjustment, efficiency wages, tournament incentives, shareholder constraints, and employee morale.
+The results are robust to controlling for firm profitability, observable firm characteristics using a matched sample, and local economic conditions using counties along contiguous state borders.

-What Drives Racial Diversity on U.S. Corporate Boards?, with Vicki Bogan and Scott Yonker
+What Drives Racial Diversity on U.S. Corporate Boards?
+Mandates or Movements, with Vicki Bogan and Scott Yonker

 Joint Dynamics of Board and Capital Structures, with Hyunseob Kim